elias-ba/ask/docs/QUICKSTART.md

-# ASK Quick Start Guide
+# ask Quick Start Guide

-Get up and running with ASK in 5 minutes.
+Get up and running with ask in 5 minutes.

 ## Installation